open-telemetry/opentelemetry-specification/conformance_clause.md

 _Normative Parts_ of this specification define its strict requirements.
-They are identified by a level 5 header followed by the word *Requirement* or the words *Conditional Requirement* and an identifying number.
+They are identified by a level 5 header followed by the word *Requirement* or the words *Conditional Requirement* and an identifying name.

 #### Requirement Normative Parts